RCMast3r/data_acq_presentation/PITCHME.md

     - https://github.com/RCMast3r/data_acq
     - https://github.com/RCMast3r/hytech_nixos (raspberry pi OS)
 - feature milestones reached:
-    - low-level automatic CAN library generation
+    - [x] low-level automatic CAN library generation
-    - nixos first boot on TCU and ssh connection established
+    - [x] nixos first boot on TCU and ssh connection established
-    - live view foxglove data on entire CAN bus of other car
+    - [x] live view foxglove data on entire CAN bus of other car
 - what is left to do?
-    - relational database that stores meta data about per-run mcap files
+    - [ ] relational database that stores meta data about per-run mcap files
-    - local service for handling offload of mcap files from car
+    - [ ] local service for handling offload of mcap files from car
-    - finalizing raspberry pi nixos image (~90% there)
+    - [ ] finalizing raspberry pi nixos image (~90% there)

----